Demo Request

 Identity Fabric and Identity Orchestration

-How Does Identity Fabric Work to Support and Enable IAM?
+How Does Identity Fabric Work?

 Identity Fabric operates as a comprehensive framework that orchestrates various aspects of Identity and Access Management (IAM).
 At its core, Identity Fabric seamlessly integrates and consolidates identity data from diverse sources across an organization.
 This unified repository becomes the authoritative source for all identity-related information.
 Identity Fabric supports and enables IAM in the following ways: